Barbary–Portuguese conflicts: Combat of Nossa Senhora da Vitória, 1723

 In 1723, the Nossa Senhora da Vitória, during her return from a mission in Cape Verde, encountered three Algerian ships, ranging from 60 to 35 guns, off Cabo da Roca.
 After a brief exchange of fire, the corsairs disappeared under cover of night.

 This same ship, before ending its mission, on late November, captured an Algerian ship with 36 guns, 10 of which were stone throwers, and 250 men off Cabo Mondego after a prolonged fight.

 Action of 1724

 In early 1724, seven ships from Porto on their way to Bahia, three of them armed for war, confronted three Algerian ships 15 leagues off the city of Argel.
 No major disturbance was made.

-Combat near the Portuguese coast, ~1728
+Combat of Nossa Senhora da Oliveira, 1728

 Before July 1728, the Nossa Senhora da Oliveira fought six Algerian frigates, one with 40 guns and others with 50–56 guns, before seeking refuge under the protection of Peniche Fortress.